-‘Took all steps’ to avert Sri Lanka crisis, former self-exiled president claims
+Self-exiled former Sri Lankan president claims he ‘took all steps’ to avert crisis

 Gotabaya Rajapaksa, who left Sri Lanka before resigning, blames Covid and previous governments for the economic crisis

-Protesters in Sri Lanka storm prime minister’s office as state of emergency declared
+Protesters in Sri Lanka storm the prime minister’s office as a state of emergency is declared

 Sri Lanka’s self-exiled former president Gotabaya Rajapaksa claimed he took “all possible steps” to prevent the worst economic crisis that the country has witnessed since independence.

-Mr Rajapaksa fled the cash-strapped country after an anti-government uprising that had seen the presidential palace being taken over by protesters.
+Mr Rajapaksa fled the cash-strapped country after an anti-government uprising that saw the presidential palace taken over by protesters.

-The contents of Mr Rajapaksa’s resignation letter – accepted on Friday but not made public until now – were read out during Saturday’s parliament session in which members commenced the process to elect a new president.
+The contents of Mr Rajapaksa’s resignation letter – accepted on Friday but not made public until now – were read out during Saturday’s parliamentary session, in which members commenced the process to elect a new president.

 Secretary general Dhammika Dasanayake read out the letter.